Testeh69/RuneCLI/notes/README.md

 - ✅ `damage_formula.md`
   Research and modeling of mathematical formulas for damage calculation, including attack, spell power, defense, and elemental resistance.

+- ✅ `graph_based_algorithm.md`
+  Research and modeling of mathematical new rl model for my monster AI

 ---

 ## 🛠 Future Notes Ideas